Feeling particular about Puglia?

 And if you haven’t seen it yet, then remember to watch our brand new Puglian film – capturing everyday life in this incredible corner of the world.

 Puglia isn’t the Mediterranean.“Puglia is the Adriatic” noted Luca, our chatty local guide and all-round Pugliese insider.
 We’d just pulled up on the roadside to study a particularly gnarled olive tree.
-“1,000 years old, at least,” he remarked smilingly, plucking a plump olive from the branch, before explaining how you can use the shape and colour of the wood to tell its age.
+“1,000 years old, at least,” he remarked smilingly, plucking a plump olive from the branch, before explaining how you can use the shape and color of the wood to tell its age.
 He spoke of Italian classics, 1960s pop, and Roman viticulture.
 This is what Puglia is all about; stoutly beautiful, gently spontaneous, and incredibly easygoing.
 Fought over by empires; raided by pirates; and carved out of hillsides.
 “It’s like Cornwall,” we said.
 “Or California.”

 “Well, Puglia is Puglia” concluded Luca.
 And that’s the spirit embodied in our years-in-the-making Puglian itinerary.
 Bright and hot in summer, and still warm and welcoming even in winter.

 While Italy’s north was getting messy with factories and futurism, the southeast was perfecting the art of relaxation.
 Its towns are sun-stroked and stuffed with seasonal restaurants.
 And you can forget the winter fare of the north.
 Puglia is all about crisp, fresh, bright ingredients.
 It also claims to have the best olive oil in all of Italy.
-The locals treat it like a never-ending summer holiday.
+The locals treat it like a never-ending summer vacation.

 In this burrowed-away corner of Italy – with its hilltop towns, secret coves, ancient olive-oil presses, and swollen low mountains – life has remained exceedingly peaceful.
 Even if, in the past, it has been invaded and sacked uncountable times.
 By Greeks, Byzantines, Normans and the Spanish (and they all left something behind).
 Between olive groves, craggy coves, hillsides and hidden villages are baroque towns and bulkier cities; not least Bari and Brindisi.
 Both are port towns in their own right, yet wear their muscularity lightly.